Jupyter Lab on the HPC¶

 jupyter lab --no-browser --ip="*" --port=REMOTE_PORT

 By default Jupyter Lab will run on port 8888, which is the same default port used by a number of other tools such as Jupyter Notebooks and RStudio.
-You should choose your own port number to ensure access to other tools.
+You should choose your own port number between 8000 and 9000 to ensure access to other tools.

 Once the Jupyter Lab session has been launched you will see: